Census of Population and Housing

 Links to census related databases, etc. Titles released after June 23, 2014 are available from Publications.

 Annual.
 Data drawn from a variety of sources including the Censuses of Population and Housing.
 Most tables are national, some state and metropolitan area tables.
-Available both in hard copy and CD-ROM, although the electronic version is incomplete.
+Available in hard copy, CD-ROM, and web versions.

 American Community Survey: Design and Methodology.
+Version 3.0.
 United States Census Bureau.
-Washington, D.C.: U.S. Department of Commerce, Bureau of the Census, January 30, 2014.
+Washington, D.C.: U.S. Department of Commerce, Bureau of the Census, November 2022.
+Provides an overview of the design and methodology of the ACS, including information on early design proposals, sample design and selection, survey rules, concepts and definitions, and more.

-Handbooks for Data Users has the complete list of titles available with information on the intended audiences.
+Handbooks for Data Users.
+(United States Department of Commerce.
+Bureau of the Census) Has the complete of titles available from the Bureau with information on the intended audiences.

 Understanding and Using American Community Survey Data: What all Data Users Need to Know.
 U.S. Census Bureau.
 Washington, D.C.: U.S. Department of Commerce.
 Economic and Statistics Administration, U.S. Census Bureau, 2018.
 Provides an overview of the ACS including information on the accuracy of estimates, how to access data, links to additional resources, etc.